 Here are some reflective essay topics and ideas that you can write about.

-- Your biggest fear,
+Your biggest fear

-What you think your major weakness is,
+What you think your major weakness is

-What you love about yourself,
+What you love about yourself

-How you overcome difficulties.
+How you overcome difficulties

 An embarrassing event that you faced

 A trip you took

 People get unique experiences when taking a trip.
 The experience of visiting a new place or meeting new people can have a lasting impact on a person’s development and outlook on life.
 This could be a trip to a children’s home, a trip abroad, a historic place you visited, or any other trip.
-Therefore, if there’s a trip you took that greatly impacted your life; consider it as a topic for your reflective essay.
-Think about how the trip influenced how you live, lessons you learnt, and how you perceive people, things, and aspects of life after the experiences you had on the trip.
+Therefore, if there’s a trip you took that greatly impacted your life, consider it as a topic for your reflective essay.
+Think about how the trip influenced how you live, lessons you learned, and how you perceive people, things, and aspects of life after the experiences you had on the trip.

-- How you overcame adversity
+How you overcame adversity

-If you’ve faced a misfortune, tribulation, trauma, or any unpleasant experience that you don’t mind sharing; you can write about it in a reflective essay.
+If you’ve faced a misfortune, tribulation, trauma, or any unpleasant experience that you don’t mind sharing, you can write about it in a reflective essay.
 For instance, you could write about a cyberbullying experience you’ve had, how you dealt with it, and how it impacted and shaped you.

-- When you first met someone or formed a new relationship
+When you first met someone or formed a new relationship

 Do you remember the time when you met someone significant in your life?
 It could be a family member you didn’t know previously, a newborn sibling that has just been brought home, or a friend.
 If you’ve had work experience, it could be a colleague or customer that left a mark on your life or perspective of the world.
 How did you feel meeting this person the first time?
 What impact did that meeting have on you?
 How did this meeting and subsequent interactions influence the kind of person you’ve developed into today?
 Have your opinions on certain aspects of life changed as a result?

 Have any of your friendships or relationships with family members been ruined?
 Your reflective essay can be based on the time your actions or those of a loved one negatively affected your relationship.
 How did you feel?
 How did the loss influence who you are and your perspective on life and people?
-What lessons have you learned as a result and what would you have done differently?
+What lessons have you learned as a result, and what would you have done differently?

-- An honor you received
+An honor you received

 Have you received an award before or gained recognition for something you did?
 Have you achieved something that you are proud of?
 If so, this could be a basis on which your reflective essay could be written.
 You could write about how you felt receiving the award and how it has changed you.

-- Doing something new
+Doing something new

 What was the experience like on your first day to school or college, when you had to give your first speech, your first day at a workplace, receiving your first paycheck, went camping, hiked for the first time, or took part in any significant activity for the first time?
 Such experiences are fertile ground for ideas on reflective essay topics.

-- A disaster you witnessed or suffered
+A disaster you witnessed or suffered

-Natural or otherwise, events such as floods, earthquakes, tsunamis, and tragic accidents leave a mark in people’s lives.
+Natural or otherwise, events such as floods, earthquakes, tsunamis, and tragic accidents leave a mark on people’s lives.
 Whether it is witnessing it or being a victim of such an event, most people are affected.
 These events change people’s outlook and attitudes towards life and greatly alter the course of their lives.
 If you’ve been directly or indirectly affected by such an event, you could base your reflective essay on it.

 Video courtesy of ehow.com/education